van001/lesscode-fp/README.md

 ```

 ### Single input/ output ###
 The origin of functional programming, ***[lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)***, only allowed single input/ ouput.
 While it may not be seem practical, currying (see below) will allow you to do so.
+Functional programming treats functions as a 1st class citizen, so you can pass a function as a parameter and return a function as a result.

 ```
 // sappend takes a string as 1st parameter and using currying ,